 But what’s the impact on CIOs?
 Doesn’t a mobile POS system increase complexity?

 Equipping in-store employees with a mobile POS system requires managing a new set of equipment.
 However, this may be the only additional complexity if you adopt store software with a fully web-based and responsive POS solution, which means it offers a user interface that automatically adapts to the size of each device.

 These types of solutions offer greater freedom in the choice of mobile device type, as only a browser is required.
 They also eliminate the need for initial installation and subsequent updates on each device, thus reducing maintenance costs and increasing the IT agility of the stores.

-Equipping employees with a mobile point-of-sale solution enables them to deliver a better informed and more personalized service, thereby increasing employee and customer satisfaction and loyalty.
+Equipping employees with a mobile POS system enables them to deliver a better informed and more personalized service, thereby increasing employee and customer satisfaction and loyalty.
 The end result is employees who won’t want to leave and customers who will buy more.